ehneilsen/rtn-012/index.rst

 Estimation of Zernike polynomial values :math:`Z[j](\rho, \phi)` ................................................................

-While the coefficients themselves are functions of the time and independent of the location on the sky, the values of the Zernike polynomials of a given mode number are themselves are functions only of the location on the sky (in horizon coordinates).
+While the coefficients themselves are functions of the time and independent of the location on the sky, the values of the Zernike polynomials of a given mode number are themselves functions only of the location on the sky (in horizon coordinates).
-Each :math:`Z_m^n(\rho, \phi)` term is the product of a polynomial in :math:`\rho` and a trigonometric function of :math:`\phi`, making it the most computationally expensive requirements for calculating the :math:`F(t, \rho, \phi)`.
+Each :math:`Z_m^n(\rho, \phi)` term is the product of a polynomial in :math:`\rho` and a trigonometric function of :math:`\phi`, making it the most computationally expensive requirement for calculating the :math:`F(t, \rho, \phi)`.
 The values, however, of :math:`Z_m^n(\rho, \phi)` do not change with time.
 If we are making repeated calculations at specific values of :math:`\rho, \phi`, these values can be computed once and cached.
 To fulfill the API, ``ZernikeSky`` must provide sky brightness values at a predefined set of coordinates, suggesting that we can simply calculate :math:`Z_m^n` at these values, but there is a problem: the healpix coordinates in the argument are predefined in equatorial coordinates, but the values of :math:`Z_m^n` are constant in horizon coordinates.